Aims of NIAG

 The county, however, does have a rich past of industry – quarrying for iron ore, building stone and engineering.
 It also has a rich heritage in boot and shoe manufacturing of both national and international significance.
 In the eighteenth century there was a thriving woollen textile industry.

-As part of its activities NIAG visits sites relating to the county's industrial heritage and are shown in the following pages.
+As part of its activities NIAG visits and records sites relating to the county's industrial heritage and are shown in the following pages.

 Images from our recent summer programmes